-For guidance on active transport connections, refer to Maps 9-12 in the Infrastructure plan.
+18 For guidance on active transport connections, refer to Maps 9-12 in the Infrastructure plan.

-Details of the places on the State Heritage Register, including boundaries and cultural heritage significance, are available on the Department of Environment and Science's website.
+19 Details of the places on the State Heritage Register, including boundaries and cultural heritage significance, are available on the Department of Environment and Science's website.

-For guidance, refer to the Kent Street Movement Corridor Guideline.
+20 For guidance, refer to the Kent Street Movement Corridor Guideline, prepared by CRRDA.